Park Alerts & Updates Learn More

 Alcohol cannot be brought into Brooklyn Bridge Park.
 Alcohol is available for purchase at some Park concessions, but must be consumed within that concession location.

 Leashed dogs are welcome on park pathways, but dogs are not allowed on lawns.
-There are two dog runs: one located at Main Street and one at Pier 6.
+There are two dog runs: one located at Pier 6 and one at John Street, each open 6:30am–10:00pm daily.
 Dog runs are routinely washed and pet waste bags are available at each dog run.
 Dogs must be licensed with visible identification tags and vaccinated for rabies.

 Non-salt ice melt is used on park pathways during icy conditions.

 Yes!
-There are lots of places to eat and drink at Brooklyn Bridge Park.
+There are lots of places to eat and drink in and near Brooklyn Bridge Park.
 Please browse through all the park concessions and nearby eateries.
-Many nearby restaurants and bars are listed on online with the DUMBO BID, Atlantic Avenue BID, and with the Montague Street BID.
+Many nearby restaurants, cafés, and bars are listed on online with the DUMBO BID, Atlantic Avenue BID, Montague Street BID, and Downtown Brooklyn.

 Yes, if you find an item in the Park you can give it to any Park staff member or drop it off at our office at 334 Furman Street (near Pier 5).
 If you have lost an item please complete this form here, if the item is found we will contact you.